-LINZ makes New Zealand’s most current publicly-owned aerial imagery – covering 95% of the country – freely available to use under an open licence through the LINZ Data Service, and now through the LINZ Basemaps service.
+Toitū Te Whenua makes New Zealand’s most up-to-date publicly owned aerial imagery freely available to use under an open licence.
+You can access this through the LINZ Data Service or LINZ Basemaps service.

-Aerial imagery is captured from airborne sensors and cameras.
-It provides an accurate photographic representation of the earth’s surface and the features on it.
-It can be used to visualise landscape, or to understand how an area has evolved over time.
+Our aerial imagery covers 95% of the country.
+It is captured from airborne sensors and cameras that give us an accurate photographic representation of the earth’s surface and the features on it.
+The imagery can be used to visualise the landscape or understand how an area has evolved.
 We also publish satellite imagery, providing a nationwide view of the New Zealand mainland and offshore islands.

 Download data or stream imagery map services from the LINZ Data Service

-The LINZ Data Service provides access to raster images for each individual regional imagery dataset, as well as the associated index that provides contextual information such as date of capture and extent:
+The LINZ Data Service provides access to raster images for each regional imagery dataset.
+It also supplied the associated index with contextual information such as date of capture and extent.

-You can also investigate the coverage and attribute information for all LINZ aerial imagery datasets on the LINZ Data Service via the NZ Imagery Survey Index dataset:
+You can also investigate the coverage and attribute information for all our aerial imagery datasets on the LINZ Data Service through the NZ Imagery Survey Index dataset.

 Display a national imagery map with the LINZ Aerial Imagery Basemap

-This basemap combines the latest high-resolution aerial imagery down to 5cm in urban areas and 10m satellite imagery to provide full coverage of mainland New Zealand, Chathams and offshore islands.
+This basemap combines the latest high-resolution aerial imagery (down to 5cm in urban areas) and 10m satellite imagery.
+It provides full coverage of mainland New Zealand, the Chatham Islands and offshore islands.

 Access historical aerial photography of New Zealand through LINZ, WSP and Retrolens